pdaniele/AB2C/Objective 1 - Trends/O1_Analysis_Plan.md

 ##### Optional Analyses

+1. Describe changes to cohort (baseline characteristics, medications etc.) over time.
-1. Describe dosages of initiated medication (i.e. low vs high in dabigatran)
+2. Describe dosages of initiated medication (i.e. low vs high in dabigatran)
+3. OAC Uptake as a function of CHADSVASC, distribution of prescription type as well.
+4. Give not initially prescribed an OAC, how many cases were eventually prescribed within 1, 2, 3 years
+5. After introduction of NOACs does OAC Uptake increase?

+##### Limitations

+1. Cannot define ASA use.
+2. Unable to verify AF with ECG Data.
+Misclassification bias.

+#### Questions

+1. Do Canadian guidelines discourage the use of ASA alone in management of stroke risk?
+European guidelines do, American Guidelines do not (As of 2017, <https://doi.org/10.4414/smw.2017.14410>)